Wellspring logo skip to main content

 How do Wellspring’s programs help people living with cancer and caregivers?

-More than 1 in 2 patients with cancer report they have symptoms causing distress during treatment.
+More than one in two patients with cancer report they have symptoms causing distress during treatment.
 Of these: [3]

 2 in 3 cancer survivors experience difficult times after treatment ends.
 Of these: [3]